telerik/winforms-docs/gridview/columns/pinning-and-unpinning-columns.md

 ## Pinning single column

 Columns in RadGridView can be pinned which will result in the pinned columns being anchored to the left or right side of the grid.
 To pin a particular column, set its __IsPinned__ property of the __Columns collection item__ to *True*.
-This will pin the column to the left size of RadGridView.
+This will pin the column to the left side of RadGridView.
 In order to change the position where the column should be pinned you have to use the __PinPosition__ property of the particular column and choose a value from the provided enumeration.
-The code block below shows pinning the third column (called “FirstName) in the RadGridView:
+The code block below shows pinning the third column (called "FirstName") in the RadGridView:

 #### Pinning a single columns